NVIDIA/nvidia-monitor-eventing/README.md

 debug | 3
 info | 4
 |

 By default, the logging level is 1 - error.
-To change the default log level before building, e.g. to 3 - debug, in openbmc repo, modify meta-nvidia/recipes-nvidia/oobaml/nvidia-oobaml_git.bb by changing the following line,
+To change the default log level before building, e.g. to 3 - debug, in openbmc repo, modify the recipe by changing the following line,
 ``` markdown
 EXTRA_OEMESON += "-Ddebug_log=1"
 ```

 To change the logging level during runtime, e.g. to 3 - debug, we need to pass following command line argument.
 ``` markdown
 -l <level> 0 - None; 1 - +Error; 2 - +Warning; 3 - +Info